spion/markdownbars/README.md

     Hello Test

-You may also pass JSON as an argument and use the complete object.
+You may also pass a JSON string as an argument and it will be interpreted as an object.

+You can also pass a JSON file:

+    handlebars file.json < template.hbs > output.txt

 # include helper